|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Rubella is an infection caused by a virus.
-If a pregnant woman becomes infected, she can pass the infection to the unborn baby.
-This infection can lead to severe birth defects, miscarriage, or stillbirth.
-The health problems due to the infection are called congenital rubella syndrome.
+If a pregnant woman has it, she can pass it to her baby.
+This can lead to defects, miscarriage, or stillbirth.
+Congenital rubella syndrome (CRS) is the name for these health problems.

 Risk Factors TOP

-There is a vaccination for rubella.
-If the mother has not had this vaccination, the baby has an increased risk of infection.
+There is a shot for rubella.
+If the mother has not had it, the baby has a higher risk of infection.

-The infection is most dangerous to the baby in the first trimester of pregnancy.
+The infection causes the most harm to the baby in the first three months of pregnancy.

-Symptoms can vary depending on the timing of the infection.
-Some problems caused by congenital rubella include:
+Symptoms can differ in each child.
+It depends on the timing of the infection.
+Some problems are:

 Treatment will depend on the results of the infection.
-Certain eye and heart defects may be treated with surgery shortly after birth.
-Early intervention programs may also help babies with hearing loss, vision loss, or intellectual disability.
-Talk with your doctor about the best treatment plans for your child.
+Certain eye and heart problems may be treated with surgery shortly after birth.
+There are programs that can help babies with hearing loss, eyesight problems, or intellectual problems.
+Talk with your doctor about the best way to treat your child.

-Infants with congenital rubella can spread the infection.
-Anyone taking care of your infant should be vaccinated against rubella.
+Babies with CRS can spread the infection.
+People taking care of your child should be vaccinated.